-Janesboro FC recognises that bullying is an increasing problem.
-It is imperative that as a club we should have in place a policy to deal with bullying, and that volunteers/coaches are aware of this policy and of procedural guidelines to deal with bullying.
+The Football Association of Ireland recognises that bullying is an increasing problem.
+It is imperative that clubs should have in place a policy to deal with bullying, and that volunteers/coaches are aware of this policy and of procedural guidelines to deal with bullying.